apache/accumulo-website/_docs-2/getting-started/table_configuration.md

 user@myinstance mytable> config -t mytable -s table.iterator.majc.vers.opt.maxVersions=3
 ```

-When a table is created, by default its configured to use the
+When a table is created, by default it's configured to use the
 VersioningIterator and keep one version.
 A table can be created without the
 VersioningIterator with the -ndi option in the shell.
-Also the Java API
+Also, the Java API
 has the following method

 ```java